Programs & Accomplishments

 Dog Obedience Classes - ICARE pays half the cost of Obedience Classes for dogs and puppies adopted from both the Inyo County and Mono County Animal Shelters.

-♥ ICARE has provided hundreds of volunteer hours and funded $35,000 in improvements to the Inyo County Animal Shelter in Big Pine since 1997.
-We have significantly increased the shelter’s capacity, as well as improved living conditions for the animals by installing new indoor and outdoor dog kennels and new stainless steel cat kennels.
-That was then and this is NOW!
-We have raised almost $750,000 to build a new Animal Shelter and Pet Adoption Center.
-Construction began in August 2014!
+♥ ICARE provided hundreds of volunteer hours and funded $35,000 in improvements to the OLD Inyo County Animal Shelter in Big Pine since 1997.
+We significantly increased the OLD shelter’s capacity, as well as improved living conditions for the animals by installing indoor and outdoor dog kennels and stainless steel cat kennels.
+But, that was then and this is NOW!
+The animal-loving community helped us raise an incredible $416,000 of the $800,000 Inyo County needed to build a new Animal Shelter and Pet Adoption Center in 2015.
+Construction began in August 2014 and the Grand Opening took place on July 11, 2015!
+If you'd like to see photos of the Grand Opening, click here.
 Visit our Shelter Campaign page for more info.

-♥ Most importantly, as a direct result of all of ICARE’s animal welfare programs, the number of cats and dogs euthanized at the Inyo County Animal Shelter has dropped an amazing 95% (from 1,784 in 1995 to 48 in 2013).
+♥ Most importantly, as a direct result of all of ICARE’s animal welfare programs, especially preventing the birth of thousands of unwanted kitties and puppies through our spay/neuter outreach, the number of cats and dogs euthanized at the Inyo County Animal Shelter has dropped an amazing 97% (from 1,784 in 1995 to 48 in 2014).

 Of course, none of this would be possible without the incredible support of our faithful members and donors.
-Since ICARE has no paid employees, your gifts go directly to help animals in need.
+ICARE receives no government funding and, because ICARE has no paid employees, your gifts go directly to help animals in need.
 Thank you!